Private Pilot Insurance Leisure Flights Europe

 Katrin Straub

 A flight over the Alps or a weekend trip to the coast is the dream of many private pilots.
-However, without the appropriate private pilot insurance for recreational flights in Europe, this dream can quickly turn into a financial nightmare.
-This article shows you how to meet legal requirements and minimize your risk.
+But without the right private pilot insurance for leisure flights in Europe, that dream can quickly become a financial nightmare.
+This article shows you how to meet the legal requirements and minimise your risk.

 The topic in brief and concise terms

-EU Regulation 785/2004 mandates liability insurance for pilots across Europe, with minimum amounts set in Special Drawing Rights (SDR).
+EU Regulation 785/2004 requires liability insurance for pilots across Europe, with minimum sums set in Special Drawing Rights (SDR).

-A CSL coverage (Combined Single Limit) is the modern standard and offers more flexible protection than separate holder and passenger liability policies.
+CSL cover (Combined Single Limit) is the modern standard and offers more flexible protection than separate owner and passenger liability policies.

-Experts recommend a coverage amount of at least five million euros, as the statutory minimum sums often do not suffice for personal injury.
+Experts recommend a sum insured of at least five million euros, as the statutory minimum amounts are often not sufficient in the event of personal injury.

 Understanding the statutory minimum coverage under EU law